NowshadRuhan/Travel-Book-Blog-Project-Using-Django/README.md

 **In this project i used two web-app this are App_Login & App_Blog .**

 1. App-Login:
    - In app login i create one custom model which is connected to Django provided User model in One-To-One connection.
    - And also i create three custom forms for Signup , Profile-update and for profile photo.
    - I also used django provided UserCreationForm for Signup and UserChangeForm form profile update.

+2. App-Blog:
+   - In app-blog i used three custom models. those are..
+     - Blog model, for blog posts.
+     - Comment model, for comment in blogs.
+     - Likes model, for like blogs.